NickHeap2/sam-local-express/README.md

 There are two ways to debug your APIs:

-The best way is to use Launch via npm option in VS Code by adding through the UI or setting your .vscode/launch.json to the below
+The best way is to use the 'Run "npm start" in a debug terminal' option in VS Code by adding through the Add configuration Debug UI or setting your .vscode/launch.json to the below
 ``` json
 {
   // Use IntelliSense to learn about possible attributes.